home-assistant/home-assistant.io/source/_integrations/solvis_heating.markdown

 Before being able to use the integration, you have to own a solvis remote device and have it attached, configured and available in your network.
 The xml-file is public and can be retrieved via http://<your-device-ip>/sc2_val.xml

-When quering this interface your will retrieve something like:
+When quering this interface your will retrieve a coded string like:
 <xml>
   <data>
     AA5555AA056B0C31350600120076028A013A018[...]0000000000
   </data>
 </xml>
 the returned payload data has a length of 439 Bytes in an undocumented format.
-At this point, many thanks to all the other persons that have decoded this format in the past.
+This data will be decoded and depending on the configuration option made available.

 <div class='note warning'>
 To retrieve the xml interface, a username and password must provided.